magento/devdocs/_includes/config/setup-cron.md

 *	PHP command-line configuration: The general cron job that reindexes indexers, generates e-mails, generates the sitemap, and so on.

 	You can find the command-line configuration using the command `php --ini`.
-*	Web server PHP plug-in configuration: Two other cron jobs are used by the <a href="{{page.baseurl}}comp-mgr/bk-compman-upgrade-guide.html">Component Manager and System Upgrade utilities</a>.
+*	Web server PHP plug-in configuration: Two other cron jobs are used by the <a href="{{ page.baseurl }}comp-mgr/bk-compman-upgrade-guide.html">Component Manager and System Upgrade utilities</a>.

 	You can find the web server plug-in configuration using <a href="{{ page.baseurl }}install-gde/prereq/optional.html#install-optional-phpinfo"><code>phpinfo.php</code>.